TomStuart92/CV/README.md

 I once thought it was a good idea to travel from Sydney to London without flying.
 As it turns out it's a really long way.

-I'm looking for a Full Stack Junior Developer role where I can continue to learn everyday, within an fast paced organization that takes pride in its work and will challenge me to be my best.
+I'm looking for a Full Stack Junior Developer role within an fast paced organization that takes pride in its work and will challenge me to be my best.

  [Personal Blog](http://TomStuart92.github.io) | [Portfolio](http://TomStuart92.github.io/portfolio/) |  [LinkedIn](http://www.linkedin.com/in/thomas-stuart) | [Twitter](http://twitter.com/ThomasCStuart) | [Profile](#profile) | [Skills](#skills) | [Projects](#projects) | [Education](#education) | [Experience](#experience) | [Interests](#interests)

 ## Profile

 I’m a twenty-four year old Australian/Brit who has moved back to the UK after ten years in Australia.
-Up to this point, I studied Theoretical Physics at University, worked at a consultancy in Data Analytics and at the Houses of Parliament, climbed a few mountains, travelled from Sydney to London without flying, ran a wine cellar for two years and completed the Kokoda Trek in six days.
+Up to this point, I studied Theoretical Physics at University, worked at a consultancy in Data Analytics and as a researcher at the Houses of Parliament, climbed a few mountains, travelled from Sydney to London without flying, ran a wine cellar for two years and completed the Kokoda Trek in six days.

 Since August 2016, I have been studying at Makers Academy, learning a whole host of new languages, methodologies and best practices.
 Having just graduated, I'm now looking to continue my journey with my first junior developer job.